hfarr/linguine/README.md

 - Log all commands
     - per guild, user
     - Audit trail that admins can see on the web panel
+    - Command log can be viewed in discord
+    - Logs each method? separate debug log? save off to file?

 - Refactor
     - There is a lot (a **lot**) of room to reaaaallly make use of type script, modules,